Skip to main content

 • Firefighting Foam: Fifteen states including AK, CA, CO, CT, HI, IL, ME, MD, MN, NH, NJ, NY, RI, VT, and WA have banned the sale of firefighting foam containing PFAS.

-• Food Packaging: Thirteen states including CA, CO, CT, HI, ME, MD, MN, NH, NY, OR, RI, VT, and WA have enacted phase-outs of PFAS in food packaging.
+• Food Packaging: Twelve states including CA, CO, CT, HI, ME, MD, MN, NY, OR, RI, VT, and WA have enacted phase-outs of PFAS in food packaging.

-• Juvenile Products: Nine states including CA, CO, CT, ME, MN, NH, OR, RI, and VT have adopted restrictions on PFAS in juvenile products.
+• Juvenile Products: Eight states including CA, CO, CT, ME, MN, OR, RI, and VT have adopted restrictions on PFAS in juvenile products.

-• Personal Care Products: Eleven states including CA, CO, CT, ME, MD, MN, NH, OR, RI, VT, and WA adopted restrictions on PFAS in cosmetics.
+• Personal Care Products: Ten states including CA, CO, CT, ME, MD, MN, OR, RI, VT, and WA adopted restrictions on PFAS in cosmetics.

 • Retailer Action: 32 unique retail chains have committed to eliminating or reducing PFAS in food packaging, textiles and/or other products.